madisonisfan/meaplanner-server-integration/README.md

 In 2020 I participated in Nucamp's Full-Stack bootcamp.
 In the second course, we created dynamic web applications with React, and in the last phase, we were taught how to develop a backend with NodeJS.

 This project was created as the backend to my meal planning react application.
+Currently, the data provided by the server is a list of recipes.

-##Technologies
+## Technologies
 There are some features that are not fully completed.
 It has not been updated since 2021, so there might be a few bugs.